dj-io/intro-to-rust/the-rust-programming-language/primitives/README.md

    - uints are more commonly used in rust

    *char*
-     - a `u32` that's been Univode validated
+     - a `u32` that's been Unicode validated

   *Converting numbers with as*